Bibek199/VoxelNext_Projektarbeit/README.md

 # VoxelNext_Projektarbeit HKA_WS_23-24
-3D object detection for autonomous driving with VoxelNext model with nuScenes and KITTI Dataset.
+3D-Object Detection for Autonomous Driving: Implementation of VoxelNext model with nuScenes and KITTI Dataset.

 In this project we try to reproduce the results of the paper "VoxelNeXt: Fully Sparse VoxelNet for 3D Object Detection and Tracking" (CVPR 2023)

 **VoxelNeXt: Fully Sparse VoxelNet for 3D Object Detection and Tracking [[Paper](https://arxiv.org/abs/2303.11301)]** <br />
 VoxelNeXt is a clean, simple, and fully-sparse 3D object detector.
 It predict objects directly upon sparse voxel features without sparse-to-dense conversion, anchors, or center proxies.
+The objective of this project is to reproduce the results of the mentioned paper and test the model with KITTI dataset.

+Hereby, We share a step by step guide from setting up the environment to visualization of the results.
+We also share some insights on solving some problems we faced during the execution of the program.

+Project Members: Bibek Gupta, Luis Sanchez Fernandez, Lucia Montero Couso
+University: Hochshule Karlsruhe of Applied Science (HKA) Course of Study: EU4M Mechatronics
+Semester: Winter Semester 023-024

 # Getting Started
 The project is built upon OpenPCDet open-source library for LIDAR-based 3D object Detection.
 It is created by the OpenPCDet development team, built on PyTorch and supports variety of state of art 3D object Detection models.

 In the first phase we shall provide a step by step guide to install OpenPCDet using Anaconda.
 (We tried installing OpenPCDet in Windows however, we faced difficulties during installation.
 So, we recommend to work with LINUX OS.)

-Description of our PC hardware and software features:
+Description of our PC Hardware and Software:

 1. Operating System: Linux Ubuntu 22.04.4 LTS
 2. GPU: Nvidia Geforce RTX3050 4GB
 3. GPU Driver version: 550.67
-4. CUDA Version:
+4. CUDA Version: 12.4
 5. CUDA Toolkit version: 11.8
 5. Python version: 3.11.8
 6. Pytorch version: 2.2.1+cu118